This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 send a response, it can send a new asynchronous message to service A.

-Note that there is a hidden implication in the asynchronous style of communication: you want to be sure that each
+Note that the asynchronous style of communication has a hidden implication: you want to be sure that each

 message is (eventually) processed.
 Losing a message or processing it multiple times could have negative consequences